 - are getting married or entering into a civil partnership

 - both want to agree that assets owned separately will remain in separate names

 - both want to agree that neither of you will have any claim against the other for maintenance or support if the marriage or partnership breaks down

 - both agree to complete this agreement and have been honest about your finances and property

-- both have taken independent legal advice or decided not to
+- both have taken independent legal advice

 What's included in a prenuptial agreement?